-Enfrijoladas are a Mexican staple made by dipping corn tortillas in creamy black bean sauce, stuffing them with your favorite fillings, and adding flavorful garnishes.
-Enjoy them for a quick, easy, and healthy breakfast!
+Enfrijoladas are a Mexican staple made by dipping corn tortillas in creamy black bean sauce, stuffing them with your favorite fillings, and adding fresh garnishes.
+Enjoy them for a quick, easy, and healthy breakfast or main dish!

 Table of Contents